astampoulis/makam-paper-funpearl/makamcode/08-metaml.md

 ```
 -->

 STUDENT.
-Time to add STLC terms as `object`s, and their types as `class`es.
+Time to add STLC terms as `object`s and their types as `class`es.
 We can
 then give the corresponding rule for `classof`.
 And I think that's it for the typing rules!

 ```makam